Is your baby having a fussy week? Maybe it is a wonder week!

 This Dutch edition was followed in subsequent years by German, French, Swedish, Italian, Danish, Spanish, English, Japanese, Korean, and Russian editions.
 Our original research in The Netherlands has been replicated and confirmed by other researchers in Spain, Britain and Sweden.

-Q. How do you know if your baby is going through a wonder week?
+Q. How do you know if a baby is going through a wonder week?